Tiryns: Legend

 Tiryns is first referenced by Homer, who praised its massive walls.
 Ancient tradition held that the walls were built by the Cyclopes because only giants of superhuman strength could have lifted the enormous stones.
 After viewing the walls of the ruined citadel in the 2nd century AD, the geographer Pausanias wrote that two mules pulling together could not move even the smaller stones.

 Tradition also associates the walls with Proetus, the sibling of Acrisius, king of Argos.
 According to the legend Proetus, pursued by his brother, fled to Lycia.
 With the help of the Lycians, he managed to return to Argolis.
 There, Proetus occupied Tiryns and fortified it with the assistance of the cyclopes.
 Thus Greek legend links the three Argolic centers with three mythical heroes: Acrisius, founder of the Doric colony of Argos; his brother Proetus, founder of Tiryns; and his grandson Perseus, the founder of Mycenae.
 But this tradition was born at the beginning of the historical period, when Argos was fighting to become the hegemonic power in the area and needed a glorious past to compete with the other two cities.

 History

 Neolithic

-The area has been inhabited since prehistoric times.
+The area has been inhabited since prehistory.
 A small neolithic settlement thrived.